jerolon/FitBit_Tracker_Data_Analytics_Practice/1_Data_Cleaning_and_manipulation.md

 | SedentaryMinutes         |         0 |             1 | 1001.35 |  304.17 |   0 |  734.00 | 1062.00 |  1246.00 |  1440.00 |
 | Calories                 |         0 |             1 | 2294.81 |  725.53 |   0 | 1820.00 | 2129.00 |  2781.00 |  4900.00 |

+We must note the inconsistency between the name of the columns ModeratelyActiveDistance and FairlyActiveMinutes, which correspond to the same intensity category.

 ### Daily sleep

 Interestingly, there is no daily sleep data for the 3.11 - 4.11 period.